 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $200.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their competency exams.
 Be sure to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your certification is downloadable in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will be required to renew their CPT Certification every two years.
 A phlebotomist should start the process at least 30 days prior to the week their certification expires.
 This will allow the phlebotomist satisfactory time to complete their continuing education hours and take their renewal assessment.
 You will not need to go back to a school or attend a class to renew your certification.